Ohio Flag History

 Adopted: May 9, 1902

-Ohio Flag Design: Guidon consisting of 5 horizontal stripes alternating between red and white.
+Ohio Flag Design: Guidon consists of 5 horizontal stripes alternating between red and white.
 The chevron is azure containing a white and red "O" and 17 white stars.

 Designed by John Eisenmann